Symbolism of Food (annam) in Hinduism

 Food is a purifier.
 It plays an important role in the transformation and purification of the body.
 By eating proper food and avoiding certain types, you can purify your mind and body.
 However, if you do not know how to consume food with proper attitude, food may be the cause of your bondage.
 According to the Upanishads, the common food of all beings, which was created by Prajapati is mixed with sin because of the presence of the three gunas.
 Through food they become part of the three gunas in the body and influence the actions of the divinities who are vulnerable to evil and selfish desires.

 Food as the nourisher and support is responsible for reproduction and rebirth of beings.
-Part of the digested food settles in the male reproductive organ as semen and facilitates reincarnation of souls.
-First, in the semen the soul that is awaiting it rebirth takes refuge.
+Part of the digested food settles in the male reproductive organ as male seed and facilitates reincarnation of souls.
+First, in the male seed the soul that is awaiting it rebirth takes refuge.
 Later it moves into the mother's womb during conception through sexual intercourse.
-The same food energy which is hidden in the semen as retas becomes further refined and transformed into body vigor (ojas) which in the mind becomes mental brilliance (medhas).
+The same food energy which is hidden in the male seed as retas becomes further refined and transformed into body vigor (ojas) which in the mind becomes mental brilliance (medhas).

 Food is the source of bondage and delusion.
 Those who eat food without making offerings to gods, ancestors, seers, animals and humans verily eat sin.
 As an aspect of Nature, food contains the impurities caused by the gunas, namely sattva, rajas and tamas.
 They are responsible for the predominance of gunas in the beings and the delusion caused by them.
 Hence, tradition prohibits eating of certain types of food, which are troublesome for spiritual progress and self-transformation.